Neuhausen –

 Distance:

-“Since I work in senior care, I've experienced many fantastic tours with Grit Ranft with my groups.
-We were particularly impressed by the Neuhausen tour.
+„"As I work professionally in senior care, I've experienced many wonderful tours with Grit Ranft and my groups.
+The Neuhausen tour was particularly impressive.
 Many of us were born in Munich and love our city.
-Thanks to Grit Ranft, we discovered many things in Neuhausen that we hadn't even heard of before.
-It was a very competent, informative, and humorous tour.
-She presented information and facts in a witty way—just the right mix.
-I'm impressed by the knowledge and professionalism with which Grit Ranft carries out her task..
+Thanks to Grit Ranft, we discovered many things in Neuhausen that we didn't know existed.
+It was a very competent, informative, and also humorous tour.
+She presented information and facts in an engaging and entertaining way – just the right mix.
+I'm impressed by the knowledge and professionalism with which Grit Ranft fulfills her role.".

 Very entertaining and absolutely recommended!!”